raspberrypilearning/sensing-space/lesson-2/lesson.md

 ## Extension

 Students could look into how the astronauts are actually protected from extremes of heat and cold.
-They could look into the Multi Layer Insulation (MLI) that is used, or the Ammonia filled radiators that pump heat out of the station.
+They could look into the Multi Layer Insulation (MLI) that is used, or the ammonia-filled radiators that pump heat out of the station.